 Guided tours are available.
 They last about 30 minutes and include history of the site and entry into the active dig site.
 The fee is $5 for adults, $4 for seniors, military, educators and students, and $3 for children pre-K to sixth grade.
 Kids under three are free.

 There are also self-guided trails – we loved the Eagle Scout Trail, which was about half a mile long and an easy walk – and activities at the welcome center.
 My kids loved the dig pit and talking to the park rangers.
 They completed a few activities from a book that was being given out and were sworn in as junior rangers.

 The Mayborn Museum Complex is located on the Baylor University Campus.

 Here you will find hands-on discovery rooms, interactive natural science and cultural history galleries, including outdoor exhibits.
-There are also traveling exhibits, and we got the opportunity to experience Teenage Mutant Ninja Turtles, Secrets of the Sewer, which is hanging out at the Mayborn through May 6th.
+There are also traveling exhibits – check their website before you visit to see what's new.

 If your kids complete the Junior Ranger Program at the Waco Mammoth National Monument, you will get free admission to the Mayborn.
 There is also a Mammoth exhibit at the Mayborn that ties into what your kids (and you!) will learn at the Waco Mammoth National Monument.

 We spent a little less than three hours in the Mayborn Museum and honestly?
 It was not enough.
 We stayed until closing time and my kids were having a blast.

 There are other things to explore on the Baylor campus, such as the Armstrong Browning Library and Museum or meeting Lady and Joy, the two American Black Bears that live on the Baylor campus.